ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Daripada Sibuk Drama Game, Mending Belajar Koding: Solusi Serverless 0% Komisi untuk Streamer - <a href="https://medium.com/@padangperwirayudha/daripada-sibuk-drama-game-mending-belajar-koding-solusi-serverless-0-komisi-untuk-streamer-7dbd48039d11?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Copilot Agent fails to start in VS Code on Windows — native runtime/DLL error - <a href="https://ai.plainenglish.io/copilot-agent-fails-to-start-in-vs-code-on-windows-native-runtime-dll-error-d5d224642228?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Padang Perwira Yudha`**
+✍️ **posted by `ILYAS DUSAEV`**

-<blockquote>Belakangan ini saya menyadari satu hal menarik di dunia live streaming: banyak kreator yang egonya setinggi langit saat berbicara di depan…
+<blockquote>Dears members!
-Continue reading on Medium »</blockquote>
+Continue reading on Artificial Intelligence in Plain English »</blockquote>

 <h3>2.
-How to Migrate a Firebase Project to a New Project Using Node.js (Zero-Cost Guide) - <a href="https://littlethinker-00.medium.com/how-to-migrate-a-firebase-project-to-a-new-project-using-node-js-zero-cost-guide-562430593e8b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js ORMs in 2026: The Honest Trade-offs After Shipping Five of Them - <a href="https://levelup.gitconnected.com/node-js-orms-in-2026-the-honest-trade-offs-after-shipping-five-of-them-ae6b178222a8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Little Thinker`**
+✍️ **posted by `Seb`**

-<blockquote>A complete, step-by-step guide to migrating Firebase Project using the Node Firebase Admin SDK without paying for Google Cloud export tools.
+<blockquote>Prisma, Drizzle, TypeORM, Sequelize, and Kysely.
+What each one is genuinely good at, what it quietly costs you, and the question I now ask…
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>3.
-Building developer tools & reliability engines at Yavona Labs. - <a href="https://medium.com/@billora.support/building-developer-tools-reliability-engines-at-yavona-labs-386aac6407d1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Sign and Verify Documents in JavaScript with Ed25519 - <a href="https://levelup.gitconnected.com/how-to-sign-and-verify-documents-in-javascript-with-ed25519-4faa22f65bc1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yavona Labs`**
+✍️ **posted by `Kyrylo Sotnykov`**

-<blockquote>If your backend processes Stripe, Razorpay, or payment webhooks through background queues (BullMQ, Celery, Temporal, or Redis workers)…
+<blockquote>When an application generates a certificate, invoice, report, contract, or any other digital document, storing the file is only half of…
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>4.
-Understanding APIs: A Beginner’s Guide to Web APIs - <a href="https://medium.com/@tech19tales/understanding-apis-a-beginners-guide-to-web-apis-8c5609bbfcc1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build a Web Crawler That Finds Broken Links - <a href="https://medium.com/@nayeemudheenaslam3/how-to-build-a-web-crawler-that-finds-broken-links-9dcdfca3bee6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Techtales@scode`**
+✍️ **posted by `Naeemudheen p`**

-<blockquote>If you are learning web development, you have probably heard the word API countless times.
+<blockquote>A few years ago, I built a small crawler to find broken links on websites.The idea was simple:
 Continue reading on Medium »</blockquote>

 <h3>5.
-99.99% Availability Is Easy on a Whiteboard.
-Production Is Different. - <a href="https://medium.com/beyond-localhost/99-99-availability-is-easy-on-a-whiteboard-production-is-different-2fd34d5a61f2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js workers, part 2: Crashes, shutdown, and shared memory - <a href="https://medium.com/@philonasebastian44/node-js-workers-part-2-crashes-shutdown-and-shared-memory-4982d63ed9f7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sachin Kasana`**
+✍️ **posted by `Philona Reetha Sebastian`**

-<blockquote>99.99% availability sounds impressive.
+<blockquote>In Part 1, I learned why a busy loop freezes Node, how to move that work to a worker, how copy and transfer differ, and how to keep a…
-Continue reading on Beyond Localhost »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Building a Binance Futures Smart Money Analytics Platform With Trader-Level Data - <a href="https://medium.com/@singhmayank.ms123/building-a-binance-futures-smart-money-analytics-platform-with-trader-level-data-3f3585d834dc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Scope and Closures: What’s Actually Happening When JavaScript Looks Up a Variable - <a href="https://habtesoft.medium.com/scope-and-closures-whats-actually-happening-when-javascript-looks-up-a-variable-b4889e3b1dc5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mayank Singh`**
+✍️ **posted by `habtesoft`**

-<blockquote>Most cryptocurrency trading dashboards focus on the same information:
+<blockquote>Most explanations of scope start with the wrong mental model: “scope is what’s inside the curly braces.”
+That’s close enough to pass a…
 Continue reading on Medium »</blockquote>

-<h3>7.
-Application Security: Safeguarding Secrets with Environment Variables
-By Emmanuel JALLAY - <a href="https://medium.com/@mw807766/application-security-safeguarding-secrets-with-environment-variables-by-emmanuel-jallay-0b6aaa4ea8a4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Emmanuel JALLAY`**

-<blockquote>When building backend applications, source code is frequently shared, audited, and deployed across multiple environments.
-However…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Understanding Middleware: The Gatekeepers of Backend Architecture
-By Emmanuel JALLAY. - <a href="https://medium.com/@mw807766/understanding-middleware-the-gatekeepers-of-backend-architecture-by-emmanuel-jallay-fa5576bce19a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Emmanuel JALLAY`**

-<blockquote>In modern web development, servers must do far more than simply process data—they must authenticate requests, sanitize inputs, log user…
-Continue reading on Medium »</blockquote>

-<h3>9.
-The “Nearest Rider” Problem Is Never Actually About Distance - <a href="https://vikashship.medium.com/the-nearest-rider-problem-is-never-actually-about-distance-e7ad001e67ca?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vikash Sharma`**

-<blockquote>Building a delivery assignment engine taught me that the naive solution is wrong in a specific, predictable way — and the fix reveals…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Why Smart Developers Build Websites Like LEGO Pieces - <a href="https://andreasyanaram.medium.com/why-smart-developers-build-websites-like-lego-pieces-ae825edb9d47?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Laravel Developers: Stop Building APIs That Work — Build APIs That Scale and Stay Secure - <a href="https://gaurangdangi.medium.com/laravel-developers-stop-building-apis-that-work-build-apis-that-scale-and-stay-secure-d95077665881?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aram Andreasyan`**
+✍️ **posted by `Gaurang Dangi`**

-<blockquote>Simple systems that make websites faster to design, easier to scale, and cleaner to maintain.
+<blockquote>Performance, API Design, Database Optimization, and Security Practices Every Laravel Developer Should Care About
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Set Up a Real Webserver in Under an Hour on a 14-Year-Old Laptop.
-Here’s Exactly How. - <a href="https://medium.com/@pcguysorguk/i-set-up-a-real-webserver-in-under-an-hour-on-a-14-year-old-laptop-heres-exactly-how-42656836483b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+StackBlitz Can Run My GitHub Repo — So Why Can’t It Keep It on My Profile? - <a href="https://medium.com/@SolarisPKN/stackblitz-can-run-my-github-repo-so-why-cant-it-keep-it-on-my-profile-b05b85909354?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `PCGuys`**
+✍️ **posted by `Solaris PKN`**

-<blockquote>No cloud bill.
-No control panel subscription.
-No Docker rabbit hole.
-Just Linux, one script, and a stopwatch.
+<blockquote>StackBlitz already turns GitHub repositories into runnable browser environments.
+The missing piece is surprisingly small: let developers…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Cursor from Hallucinating: The Ultimate Context Setup for Next.js 15 - <a href="https://medium.com/@reachme.ghanashyam/stop-cursor-from-hallucinating-the-ultimate-context-setup-for-next-js-15-f23961f1bb31?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Web Design Company in Guam: Creating Websites Built Around Business Goals - <a href="https://medium.com/@guamwebz/web-design-company-in-guam-creating-websites-built-around-business-goals-5c084e975403?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ghanashyaam prabhakar`**
+✍️ **posted by `GuamWEBZ`**

-<blockquote>If you are using Cursor, Windsurf, or GitHub Copilot to build a Next.js application, you have probably experienced The Hallucination Loop.
+<blockquote>A business website should have a purpose beyond simply being online.
+It should communicate what a company offers, answer customer…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Top 10 Free Website Builders for Tourism Businesses in Indonesia - <a href="https://medium.com/@padeepti/top-10-free-website-builders-for-tourism-businesses-in-indonesia-546b514d072c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Choose the Best Software Development Company for Your Business - <a href="https://medium.com/@snehawork702/how-to-choose-the-best-software-development-company-for-your-business-97ee909b63ff?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `deepti patil`**
+✍️ **posted by `snehawork`**

-<blockquote>Indonesia’s tourism industry is highly visual and mobile-driven, making a website an important channel for tour operators, travel agencies…
+<blockquote>Choosing the right technology partner can have a major impact on your business’s digital growth.
+Whether you need custom software, a…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Sitecore’s Marketer MCP Setup Just Got Simpler — No More OAuth Workarounds - <a href="https://medium.com/@priyanka-gulia/sitecores-marketer-mcp-setup-just-got-simpler-no-more-oauth-workarounds-8190462ca15d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Shopify Plan Should I Choose?
+A 2026 Decision Framework for Growing Stores - <a href="https://ocontis.medium.com/what-shopify-plan-should-i-choose-a-2026-decision-framework-for-growing-stores-4ffe0420d64a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Priyanka Gulia`**
+✍️ **posted by ` Octavian Contis | oContis Studio`**

-<blockquote>If you’ve tried wiring up Sitecore’s Marketer MCP to Copilot Studio anytime in the last few months, you’ve probably run into the “resource…
+<blockquote>Originally published on Liquid Based by oContis Studio.
 Continue reading on Medium »</blockquote>

 <h3>6.
-The Ultimate Guide to SMS Verification with Real US Non-VoIP Numbers (2026) - <a href="https://medium.com/@hiddenr60/the-ultimate-guide-to-sms-verification-with-real-us-non-voip-numbers-2026-d19fe2af1132?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Web Development and Social Media Marketing Combined - <a href="https://medium.com/@waalker.noah/web-development-and-social-media-marketing-combined-42d05c508778?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hiddenr`**
+✍️ **posted by `Waalker Noah`**

-<blockquote>Why WhatsApp, ChatGPT, and Google block virtual numbers—and how authentic physical carrier SIMs solve the problem.
+<blockquote>See how web development and social media marketing work together to convert more customers.
 Continue reading on Medium »</blockquote>

 <h3>7.
-A Complete Guide of Cross Platform App Development for Startups and Businesses - <a href="https://medium.com/@prabhleenfirani.blog/a-complete-guide-of-cross-platform-app-development-for-startups-and-businesses-eb195d2b76a6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Web Rendering Strategies in Next.js: SSR, CSR, SSG and ISR - <a href="https://medium.com/@victorydeo/mastering-web-rendering-strategies-in-next-js-ssr-csr-ssg-isr-and-esr-239e79c338f2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prabhleen Firani`**
+✍️ **posted by `Victory Deo`**

-<blockquote>In today’s digital-first world, businesses need mobile applications that are fast, reliable, scalable, and accessible across multiple…
+<blockquote>A comprehensive guide for software engineers on choosing and implementing the right rendering architecture for modern web applications.
 Continue reading on Medium »</blockquote>

 <h3>8.
-7 Reasons Your Shopify Store Gets Traffic but No Sales - <a href="https://medium.com/@garethhluis01/7-reasons-your-shopify-store-gets-traffic-but-no-sales-a0a71d6404ad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Pixel-Perfect E-Commerce: Bringing Supr’s Figma Design to Life on Shopify - <a href="https://medium.com/@nexaeagle/pixel-perfect-e-commerce-bringing-suprs-figma-design-to-life-on-shopify-5848be26e1d6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `GARETH SHOPIFY EXPERT`**
+✍️ **posted by `NexaEagle`**

-<blockquote>Getting visitors to your Shopify store is only half the battle.
+<blockquote>When Supr, a growing India-based e-commerce brand, needed to launch their second online store, they handed us a completed Figma file with…
 Continue reading on Medium »</blockquote>

 <h3>9.
+Your Proxy Test May Be Blaming the Wrong Same-Site Host - <a href="https://medium.com/@98ip.proxy.ip/your-proxy-test-may-be-blaming-the-wrong-same-site-host-c750210c2683?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `98IP Global`**

+<blockquote>Disclosure: I work with 98IP, a proxy infrastructure provider.
+This article presents a vendor-neutral investigation method, not an…
+Continue reading on Medium »</blockquote>

-JavaScript’in Temelleri: Dinamik Yapı ve Çalışma Mekaniği - <a href="https://medium.com/@emiroksa190723/javascriptin-temelleri-dinamik-yap%C4%B1-ve-%C3%A7al%C4%B1%C5%9Fma-mekani%C4%9Fi-2f463847c310?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>10.
+Claude Opus 5: Advantages, Accuracy, Token Efficiency, and Progress compared to Earlier Claude… - <a href="https://medium.com/@brandom.designer/claude-opus-5-advantages-accuracy-token-efficiency-and-progress-compared-to-earlier-claude-e4603be8f2cc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Emir Okşaş`**
+✍️ **posted by `Lenny Vineham`**

-<blockquote>JavaScript’in Teorik Konumu ve Derleme Mimarisi
+<blockquote>Anthropic’s July 2026 release is less about raw language and more about finishing real work.
+Here is how Opus 5 improves accuracy, token…
 Continue reading on Medium »</blockquote>

 <br/>